ryscher/old-vagrant-dryad/README.md

 2. [Ansible](http://ansible.com)
 3. [VirtualBox](http://virtualbox.org)

 Vagrant and VirtualBox installation packages can be downloaded from their respective websites.
 Ansible is a Python package with [many ways to install](http://docs.ansible.com/intro_installation.html).
-I use [Homebrew](http://brew.sh) (which, in turn, requires ruby) and simply `brew install ansible`.
+One method is to use [Homebrew](http://brew.sh) (which, in turn, requires ruby) and simply `brew install ansible`.

-These packages are available on many platforms, but I've only tested this on Mac OS X 10.9.
+These packages are available on many platforms, but the Dryad organization primarily uses them on recent versions of Mac OS X.

 ## Getting started